-Though some improvements are obtained with local funding only, program funding for levee improvements above the PL84-99 standard will wait until the critical levee needs are resolved.
+Though some improvements are obtained with local funding only, program funding for levee improvements above the PL84-99 standard will wait until the critical levee needs are resolved through DRMS and the Delta Vision Process.

 Other Components

 State operations funding will allow researchers to continue the ongoing study of subsidence and economical methods to reverse it.